FuzionView/FV-Docs/source/OpenSourceDoc.rst

 FV-Demo
 --------

-**FV-Demo** has been created to pull all the modules together and allow you to run FuzionView for development or demonstration with a very minimal configuration.

-..Note::
 FV-Engine is used for the more public components of FuzionView.
 FV-Admin is kept in a separate respository so that access can be more restricted.
 Check out the System Operator documentation for more information.

+**FV-Demo** has been created to pull all the modules together and allow you to run FuzionView for development or demonstration with a very minimal configuration.

+..Note::
+    FV-Demo uses a self-signed certificate for demonstration and testing purposes only.